eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 Open the plugin in your editor or IDE

 For editing sanity, copy the eslint config file from kbase-ui-tools to the plugin.
-We need to copy `assets/.eslintrc.yml` from `kbase-ui-tools` to kbase-ui-plugin-PLUGIN at the project root
+We need to copy `kbase-ui-tools/assets/.eslintrc.yml` to `kbase-ui-plugin-PLUGIN` at the project root

 For example: